 2. Tracking Speed

-Set your Pivo at slow if you're looking to move at a chill pace, or at Fast or Frenzy (only available with Pivo Silver) if you're looking to move at a faster pace.
+Set your Pivo to Slow if you're looking to move at a chill pace, or to Fast or Frenzy if you're looking to move at a faster pace.

 3. Predictive Follow

-If you're looking to ride at a fast pace, turn on Predictive Follow so that even if you ride out of frame beyond the rotation speed of your Pivo (10 seconds per rotation for Pivo and 4 seconds per rotation for Pivo S), Pivo will track you in the direction you're going for 40 more degrees.
+If you're looking to ride at a fast pace, turn on Predictive Follow so that even if you ride out of frame beyond the rotation speed of your Pivo, Pivo will track you in the direction you're going for 40 more degrees.

-If you're riding in an area with uneven lighting, or in the morning or afternoon where the sun is brighter on one side of the screen, we recommend turning Tracking Exposure on.
-With Tracking Exposure on, your horse will be evenly exposed no matter whether the background gets darker or lighter, and Pivo will be able to track your horse easier.
+If you're riding in an area with uneven lighting, or in the morning or afternoon where the sun is brighter on one side of the screen, we recommend turning on Target Exposure.
+With Target Exposure on, your horse will be evenly exposed no matter if the background gets darker or lighter, and Pivo will be able to track your horse easier.